dsestero/java/README.markdown

 ####Parameters

 #####`java_version`
 Specifies the java version to install.
-Valid options: '6' or '7'.
+Valid options: '6', '7' or '8'.
 Defaults to the resource title.

 #####`java_default_version`
 Specifies the default java in case multiple versions are installed.
-Valid options: '6' or '7'.
+Valid options: '6', '7' or '8'.
 Defaults to the hiera defined key `java::java_default_version`.

 ##Limitations

-At the moment the module targets only OpenJDK 6 and 7 on Ubuntu, RedHat and CentOS platforms.
-Specifically, it is tested only on Ubuntu 10.04 and 12.04, CentOS 6.6 distributions; although probably it will work also on more recent versions.
+At the moment the module targets only OpenJDK 6, 7 and 8 on Debian, Ubuntu, RedHat and CentOS platforms.
+Specifically, it is tested only on Ubuntu 12.04 and CentOS 6.6 distributions; although probably it will work also on different versions.

 ##Development

-If you need some feature please send me a (pull) request or send me an email at: dsestero 'at' gmail 'dot' com.
+If you need some feature please send me a (pull) request and send me an email at: dsestero 'at' gmail 'dot' com.